tylerjcalabrese/comp120-ccalabrese/security/README.md

 ## Parts Completed
-I've written an outline of index.html and my introduction, and I've identified and written about two vulnerabilities (though I still need to add code to the resolution portion of each).
+I've written an outline of index.html and my introduction, and I've identified and written about three vulnerabilities.

+I need to write my abstract and conclusion.

 ## Collaborators
 I haven't collaborated with anybody on this assignment.

 ## Time Spent
-I've spent about two and a half hours so far, much of it trying to figure out Burp Suite and Zap.
+I've spent about three and a half hours so far, much of it trying to figure out Burp Suite and Zap.